The History of Midsomer Villages

 • 1459: [No Spoiler] Lord Michael Shirewell, Sheriff of Midsomer, was born in Stourwick Hall (24×01: The Devil’s Work)

-• 1491: [No Spoiler] Stourwick Estate mit Stourwick Hall – an Elizabethan manor house on the banks of the Causton River, famously associated with M. Y. Blunder – was sold to Lord Michaels Shirewell, Sheriff of Midsomer (24×01: The Devil’s Work)
+• 1491: [No Spoiler] Stourwick Estate with Stourwick Hall – an Elizabethan manor house on the banks of the Causton River, famously associated with M. Y. Blunder – was sold to Lord Michaels Shirewell, Sheriff of Midsomer (24×01: The Devil’s Work)

 • 1508: [No Spoiler] Lord Michael Shirewell, Sheriff of Midsomer, died in Stourwick Hall (24×01: The Devil’s Work)